frederic-perez/AmE-dictionary/data/dictionary.md

 __Garden of Eden__
 __Garden of Gethsemane__
 __Garden State__ _n_ New Jersey.
-__gargantuan__ _adj_ :five: /gahr-GAN-chuh-wuhn/ Very large in size or amount.
+__gargantuan__ _adj_ :six: /gahr-GAN-chuh-wuhn/ Very large in size or amount.
 Of immense size, volume, or capacity; gigantic. _Syn_ elephantine, giant, jumbo _He was full to capacity after polishing off a gargantuan, five-course meal._ _Bigfoot is said to be a creature of gargantuan proportions._ _A gargantuan breakfast._
 __gargle__ _n_
 __gargle<sup>1</sup>__ _n_
 __gargle<sup>2</sup>__ _v_ _My stomach was gargling._